 Compostable cups and lids: this is a classic case of greenwashing to help make companies feel better about their environmental footprint.
 The majority of cups and lids labelled compostable can only be broken down in industrial composting facilities.

 There are certain rules you should follow in order to have the best results when starting your own pile or bin.
 If creating an outdoor pile, you’ll need both green and brown materials.

 - Green materials are nitrogen-based waste materials like food scraps, coffee grounds, green leaves and grass clippings, and manure.
 This provides amino acids and proteins necessary for the bacteria and fungi to work properly.

 - Brown materials are carbon-rich items which are often wood based.
 Things like dry leaves, branches and stems, shredded newspaper, pine needles, etc. will help to provide energy to the microorganisms in the pile.

 For best results, you will want to have approximately ⅓ green materials and ⅔ brown.
 An important part of composting is to keep turning the pile; this will also keep the food waste tucked away and out of reach for unwanted pests.

 If you’d prefer to keep your compostable food scraps tucked away, consider using a Bokashi bucket (available on Amazon**) This is a special type of indoor bin with an airtight lid and a spigot at the bottom to extract the compost tea.
 The process uses an inoculate (effective microorganisms, wheat germ and molasses) to ferment leftover kitchen scraps.

 No matter which method you choose, your garden will benefit.
-Happy composting!** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Happy composting!** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.